valeriya-khan/looking-through-the-past/README.md

 This repository is based on continual learning replay:
 <https://github.com/GMvandeVen/continual-learning>

-This repository mainly supports experiments in the *academic continual learning setting*, whereby a classification-based problem is split up into multiple, non-overlapping *contexts* (or *tasks*, as they are often called) that must be learned sequentially.
+Experiments are performed in the *academic continual learning setting*, whereby a classification-based problem is split up into multiple, non-overlapping *contexts* (or *tasks*, as they are often called) that must be learned sequentially.